creativecreature/sturdyc/README.md

 }
 ```

-Having a distributed storage like this can be really beneficial when you have
+Syncing the keys and values to a distributed storage like this can be highly
-to deploy new containers, where the in-memory cache is going to be empty, as it
+beneficial, especially when we're deploying new containers where the in-memory
-avoids a sudden burst of traffic to the underlying data source.
+cache will be empty, as it prevents sudden bursts of traffic to the underlying
+data sources.

+Keeping the in-memory caches in sync with a distributed storage requires a bit
-This package has been designed to work with any key-value store, all you have
+more work though. `sturdyc` has therefore been designed to work with an
+abstraction that could represent any key-value store of your choosing, all you
-to do is implement this interface:
+have to do is implement this interface:

 ```go
 type DistributedStorage interface {